-It’s a safe guess that you’re familiar with cannabinoids, the “active ingredients” in marijuana like THC and CBD.
+It’s a safe guess that you’re familiar with cannabinoids, the “active ingredients” in cannabis including THC and CBD.
 But they’re far from the whole story; the cannabis plant—along with countless plants, herbs, trees, and other natural products—contains many dozens of terpenes.
-These fragrant hydrocarbons—another way of saying “essential oils”—are what give different strains of cannabis their specific aromas, flavors, and much more.
+These fragrant hydrocarbons (another way of saying “essential oils”) are what give different strains of cannabis their specific aromas, flavors, and much more.

 Pinene: What Does It Smell and Taste Like?

 You probably won’t be surprised to learn that pinene has a distinctively piney or “Christmas tree” aroma.
 That should serve as a hint to other natural sources of pinene: trees like pine and spruce, most obviously, but also rosemary, basil, and even orange peel.
-Chemically speaking, there are two variants of the terpene: alpha-pinene and beta-pinene, but the alpha type—commonly shortened to “a-pinene”—tends to be more abundant in cannabis.
+Chemically speaking, there are two variants of the terpene: alpha-pinene and beta-pinene.
+The alpha type—commonly shortened to “a-pinene”—tends to be more abundant in cannabis.

 What Does It Do For Us?

 Have you ever noticed that breathing in the scent of fresh fir trees has a pleasingly soothing effect on your breathing?
-That’s no accident; pinene appears to have an anti-inflammatory effect on us, especially when it comes to our respiratory functions.
+That’s no accident; pinene appears to have an anti-inflammatory effect, especially when it comes to our respiratory functions.

 Similarly, you aren’t imagining the pleasingly bracing mental effect of breathing in fresh-cut conifer trees.
 It’s believed that because pinene readily penetrates the blood-brain barrier, it tends to protect certain transmitter molecules.
-According to research, for some, exposure to this terpene makes one feel more lucid and improves memory and attention.
-This is borne out to an extent by a study demonstrating that certain terpenes help diminish the short-term memory impairment associated with THC.
+According to research, some people find that exposure to this terpene makes them feel more lucid and improves memory and attention.
+One study demonstrated that certain terpenes may help diminish the short-term memory impairment associated with THC.

-While more studies are needed to determine how terpenes within cannabis affect us, learning about how terpenes affect us can maybe help us better understand these cool compounds
+While more studies are needed to determine exactly how terpenes within cannabis affect us, we are starting to learn more about these cool compounds.

 Pinene: How to Get It from Cannabis

 Many cannabis strains contain a-pinene, and a good rule of thumb is to follow your nose.
-You’ll likely smell the presence of this powerful terpene, but for added security, we always recommend you only purchase properly handled, lab-tested cannabis.
+You’ll likely smell the presence of this powerful terpene, but for added safety and surety, we always recommend you only purchase properly handled, lab-tested cannabis (you can read more about why purchasing from a legal dispensary is so important).
 Here are a few popular strains of cannabis that typically contain high levels of a-pinene:

 Grape Ape is a musky and potent high-THC indica.
 With a pronounced grape flavor, a relaxing body high, and a pungent, memorable scent, this strain delivers a powerful and long-lasting full-body experience.